jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/File handling.md

 - Images
 - Documents

-Image files can be used in the following functionality:&#x20;
+Image files can be used in the following functionality:

 | **Data**                        | **Conversion configuration**                                   | **Result**                                                                     |
 | ------------------------------- | -------------------------------------------------------------- | ------------------------------------------------------------------------------ |